Contact Us for a Free Consultation (213) 542-0979

 • formal probation.

-There are also a host of other consequences based on whatever conduct it is they are claiming you were involved in related to the criminal threat charge.
+There are also a host of other consequences based on whatever conduct they claim you were involved in related to the criminal threat charge.

-Finally, as noted, a felony criminal threats qualifies as a strike offense.
+Finally, as noted, a felony criminal threat qualifies as a strike offense.
 A third-strike defendant faces a potential life sentence in California state prison.
+This means that if you have two previous serious or violent felony convictions, a third felony conviction, even for a non-violent crime like PC 422, could result in a life sentence.

 Defending Criminal Threats Cases

-A lot of times, people do, because sometimes the alleged victim is trying to gain some sort of an advantage over the person they're accusing of Penal Code Section 422 PC.
+People often do because sometimes the alleged victim is trying to gain some advantage over the person they're accusing of Penal Code Section 422 PC.

-A lot of times, prosecutors and police are actually sympathetic to this because they realize that people try to take advantage of situations and will make claims that simply are not true.
+Prosecutors and police are often sympathetic to this because they realize that people try to take advantage of situations and make claims that are simply not true.

-What I have you do if you've been arrested or being investigated for criminal threats is, we have you come in and sit down in my office and we talk about everything.
-Like I said, the first thing we're going to decide is whether you have a defense.
+What I have you do if you've been arrested or being investigated for criminal threats is we have you come in and sit down in my office, and we talk about everything.
+As I said, we will first decide whether you have a defense.

-If you do have a defense, then we're going to do whatever investigation is necessary to build that defense so we're ready to meet the challenge when the prosecutors arrest you and send you into court.
+If you do have a defense, we'll do whatever investigation is necessary to build that defense so we're ready to meet the challenge when the prosecutors arrest you and send you to court.

-If you don't have a defense, then we're going to look at mitigation.
+If you don't have a defense, we will look at mitigation.
 In other words:

 • why was the threat made?